 There were arrangements in place to deal with foreseeable emergencies.
-We saw that there was a health and safety policy in place.
-Staff we spoke with could not recall when the last fire drill was carried out.
-They were however, able to tell us the fire procedure for evacuating the building.
+We saw that there was a health and safety policy in place and fire safety checks and drills were carried out.

 There were arrangements in place to meet the Control of Substances Hazardous to Health 2002 (COSHH) Regulations.
 There were assessments where risks to patients, staff and visitors that were associated with hazardous substances had been identified, and actions were described to minimise these risks.
 The practice had systems in place to receive alerts from relevant external organisations such as Medicines and Healthcare products Regulatory Agency (MHRA).
 We saw evidence that information from the alerts was being shared amongst the dental team.